hafiskarim/portfolio/README.md

 ## Create React App

-The above instructions won’t work if you use Create React App with react-scripts higher than 0.4.0.
+The above instructions won’t work if you use [Create React App](https://github.com/facebook/create-react-app). with react-scripts higher than 0.4.0.
 If you use it, add only this one line to your HTML:

 ```html